 |

-"The old toxic waste dump at Brofiscin quarry smells of sick when it rains and
+"The old toxic waste dump at Brofiscin quarry smells of sick when it rains and the small brook that

-brook that flows from it gushes a vivid orange."
+flows from it gushes a vivid orange."

 | ||||